What is TrickBot malware?

 TrickBot, AKA TrickLoader, is a banking trojan – a malware designed to steal banking credentials.
 It is aimed at corporate and private victims and utilizes techniques such as redirection attacks.
 It manipulates what the victim sees in the browser and redirects to a bank cabinet webpage forged by the hackers.

-Reportedly, TrickBot has already stolen millions of dollars from banks in the United States of America, England, Australia, New Zealand, Canada, and Germany.
+Reportedly, TrickBot tries to follow ransomware and has already stolen millions of dollars from banks in the United States of America, England, Australia, New Zealand, Canada, and Germany.

 General description of TrickBot malware

-The first versions of this Trojan trojan used to target mostly corporate bank accounts, aiming at a specific regional banking platform used by American banks.
+The first versions of this trojan used to target mostly corporate bank accounts, the same as ransomware, aiming at a specific regional banking platform used by American banks.

 The malware is thought to be created by the same team of criminals known for developing another dangerous trojan – Dyre, which has been active until 2015 and reportedly successfully stolen millions of dollars for the Ryanair airline.
 Dyre rapidly stopped operating in 2015 after Russian authorities seized a group of hackers.
 However, this connection has never been proven definitively.

 It’s speculated that some hackers from the group managed to avoid Russian authorities and came together to create Dyre's successor – TrickBot.
 This version is supported by the fact that TrickBot’s source code appears to be a rewrite of Dyre, albeit upgraded and refined utilizing C++ instead of Dyre, which mostly utilized C.

-Through its lifespan, TrickBot trojan developers have upgraded the functionality of the virus multiple times, adding new features and improving the banking Trojan, and changing target banks, making their attacks highly unpredictable.
+Through its lifespan, TrickBot malware developers have upgraded the functionality of the virus multiple times, adding new features and improving the banking trojan, and changing target banks, making their attacks highly unpredictable.
 Among other updates, TrickBot received support for the EternalBlue exploit, thus allowing it to spread over corporate networks.
 By August 2016, the malware gained email and browser history theft functionality.
 In September 2016, the virus learned to steal cryptocurrency by interjecting the normal payment process and stealing the coins when the user fills in personal and payment information on a payment gateway, grabbing the valuable tokens and redirecting them to a wallet that belongs to the hackers.

 Trickbot malware analysis